rebel7580/rebel7580.github.io/MQTT/HomeVision_Discovery_How-to-Copy.md

 </pre>
 {% endraw %}
 Alternatively, a flag can be defined as a <i>binary_sensor</i> (use "flag_b" as the object type).
 The flag would be read-only from the perspective of Home Assistant.
 Attribute "device_class" is set if found in the flag's "Description" field.
 Must be a valid sensor device class.
-See Note.
+See
+<a href="#device-class-unit-of-measurement-max-and-min-notes">Device Class, Unit of Measurement, Max and Min Notes</a>.
 {% raw %}
 <pre>
 homeassistant/binary_sensor/HVXLb1d0d912ed315aad_FL-26b/config